bsccf/Uni-notes/Mechanics structures and materials/Materials/polymer crystallinity.md

 As stated previously a true [[polymer crystallinity|crystalline polymer]] is basically impossible, the [[polymer chain length distrobution]] contributes to this as the different length polymers can't really form a true repeating structure, but as stated you can still have regions of crystallinity:
 ![[Pasted image 20211208144057.png]]
 ([[just cope and seeth|yes if I wanted to I could find a lower res image]])

+Hence depending on how crystalline or amorphous it is changes which ones properties it resembles more.